arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 To simplify query syntax ArangoDB provides a concept of named analyzers which are merely aliases for type+configuration of IResearch analyzers.
 Management of named analyzers is exposed via both REST, GUI and JavaScript APIs, e.g.
-<br>db._globalSettings("iresearch.analyzers")
+<br>db._globalSettings("arangosearch.analyzers")

-A user then merely uses these analyzer names in IResearch view configurations and AQL queries, e.g.
+A user then merely uses these analyzer names in ArangoSearch view configurations and AQL queries, e.g.

 IResearch provides a 'text' analyzer to analyze human readable text.
 A required